loverajoel/jstips/_posts/en/2016-01-22-two-ways-to-empty-an-array.md

 * `list.length = 0` deletes everything in the array, which does hit other references.

-However, if you have a copy of the array (A and Copy-A), if you delete its contents using `list.length = 0`, the copy will also lose its contents.
+However, if you have a copy of the array (e.g. `list` and `listCopy`), if you delete the `list`'s contents using `list.length = 0`, the copy is not affected and therefore still contains it's original values.

 Think about what will output: